A new kind of Preventative Maintenance

 But how many end user facility personnel, electrical distributors or electrical contractors know this.
 The breaker on the left is a G.E.
 THED manufactured in the 70’s and 80’s and the breaker on the right is a G.E.
 THEF manufactured in the 60’s and 70’s.
 The THED superseded and replaced the THEF, but there are many variables that come in to question as to interchangeability.

-Depending on the mounting hardware and panel type, will the breakers mount on the same hardware?
+Depending on the mounting hardware and panel type, will the breakers mount on the same hardware and will the dead front fit the same over each?

 What does the red handle mean?